splunk/splunk-sdk-python/README.md

 If you would like to contribute to the SDK, see [Contributing to Splunk](https://www.splunk.com/en_us/form/contributions.html).
 For additional guidelines, see [CONTRIBUTING](CONTRIBUTING.md).

-### Support

-*  You will be granted support if you or your company are already covered under an existing maintenance/support agreement.
-Submit a new case in the [Support Portal](https://www.splunk.com/en_us/support-and-services.html) and include "Splunk Enterprise SDK for Python" in the subject line.

-   If you are not covered under an existing maintenance/support agreement, you can find help through the broader community at [Splunk Answers](https://community.splunk.com/t5/Splunk-Development/ct-p/developer-tools).

-*  Splunk will NOT provide support for SDKs if the core library (the code in the <b>/splunklib</b> directory) has been modified.
-If you modify an SDK and want support, you can find help through the broader community and [Splunk Answers](https://community.splunk.com/t5/Splunk-Development/ct-p/developer-tools).

-   We would also like to know why you modified the core library, so please send feedback to _devinfo@splunk.com_.

-*  File any issues on [GitHub](https://github.com/splunk/splunk-sdk-python/issues).

 ### Contact Us

 You can reach the Splunk Developer Platform team at _devinfo@splunk.com_.